Cultural Anthropology

 Learning objectives

-The aim of the course is to provide: - knowledge of the main epistemological paradigm of cultural anthropology: - knowledge of the ethnographic method and its transformations during the twentieth century; - knowledge of key terms of anthropology (culture, cultural relativism, gift, ritual, identity, habitus, agency) and ability to apply them for the analysis of events in the contemporary world; - reflective, critical skills, aptitude for dialogue and participation; -knowledge and skills on the fundamental themes of medical anthropology: ability to understand and critically analyze the cultural construction of the concepts of health and disease through the examination of different ethnographic cases.
+The aim of the course is to provide: - knowledge of the main epistemological paradigm of cultural anthropology: - knowledge of the ethnographic method and its transformations during the twentieth century; - knowledge of key terms of anthropology (culture, cultural relativism, gift, ritual, identity, habitus, agency) and ability to apply them for the analysis of events in the contemporary world; - reflective, critical skills, aptitude for dialogue and participation; -ability to understand and critically analyze the cultural construction of the concepts of success and failure through the examination of different ethnographic cases.

 Expected learning outcomes

-At the end of the course, the student should possess: - In-Depth Knowledge of the concept of culture and ethnography; - knowledge of the major anthropological theories and ability to use them to interpret and to analyse daily life - Critical thinking skills needed to compare different cultural contexts; - Ability to apply anthropological Knowledge and understanding in relation to the construction of research desig - Awareness of the responsibility in applied anthropology - Ability to discuss embodied experiences and to question the natural character of the body and illness, linking them to social, political, and economic processes
+At the end of the course, the student should possess: - In-Depth Knowledge of the concept of culture and ethnography; - knowledge of the major anthropological theories and ability to use them to interpret and to analyse daily life - Critical thinking skills needed to compare different cultural contexts; - Ability to apply anthropological Knowledge and understanding in relation to the construction of research design - Awareness of the responsibility in applied anthropology - Ability to question the natural character of the concepts of success and failure, linking them to social, political, and economic processes

 Single course